 The ‘talking benches concept’ was started by Alison Owen-Jones in 2019.
 She introduced the concept of the “Happy to chat” bench which was then expanded around the world.
 Chat benches have appeared in Australia, Canada and the Ukraine.

-Only this week Sir Tom Moore’s daughter Hannah made a video encouraging people to walk and talk during lockdown.
+In November 2020, Sir Tom Moore’s daughter Hannah made a video encouraging people to walk and talk during lockdown.
 We can never underestimate the positive impact of connecting with others on our emotional wellbeing.